Kenneth Mbae

 Kenneth Gitonga Mbae, (born c.
-1987), is a Kenyan businessman and incumbent chief executive officer at Centum Real Estate Company (Centum RE), a 100 percent subsidiary company of Centum Investments, the East African private equity conglomerate.
+1987), is the MD at Centum Real Estate Company (Centum RE), a 100 percent subsidiary company of Centum Investments, the East African private equity conglomerate.
 Before that, he served as the chief operating officer of Centum RE, where he oversaw operations in Kenya and Uganda.
 Kenneth is based in Nairobi, Kenya's capital city.

 Background and education

 Mbae was born in Kenya (Kangaita, Timau in Meru County)c.
 1987.
 After attending local primary and Ontulili secondary school, he was admitted to Kenyatta University, graduating with a Bachelor of Science degree in Biochemistry.
 He is an alumnus of the Harvard Graduate School of Design.
 He also holds an Advanced Management Certificate in Business Management from the Kenya Institute of Management, in Nairobi, Kenya.